Koredotcom/docs/docs/xo/quality-management/analyze/dashboard/dashboard.md

 #### Supervisor Dashboard

-Upon clicking any of the agents from the **Dashboard - Agent Leaderboard** widget, this navigates the user to the [Agent Dashboard - Supervisor View](./agent).
+Upon clicking any of the agents from the **Dashboard - Agent Leaderboard** widget, this navigates the user to the [Agent Dashboard - Supervisor View].